The Importance of Correct Technique in Sports

 End of lesson.

 Well, that morning at the long jump pit at the University of Tennessee in Knoxville, my main order of business was to get this young jumper’s approach adjusted to the runway so she was hitting the take-off board.
-The drill I was using to get her steps was full approach pop-ups…which meant she was freezing in her takeoff position once she became airborne and landing in the sand with her takeoff leg still directly below her.
+The drill I was using to get her steps was full approach pop-ups… which meant she was freezing in her takeoff position once she became airborne and landed in the sand with her takeoff leg still directly below her.

 Well, after a couple or three of these full-approach pop-ups, I noticed that the indentation her landing foot was making in the sand looked to be an unusually long distance into the pit.